polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 #### Optional - Install with Package Managers

-For users running Debian-based distributions like Ubuntu, or RPM-based distributions such as Fedora or CentOS, you can install the binaries via package managers.
+Users running Debian-based distributions like Ubuntu, or RPM-based distributions such as Fedora or CentOS can install the binaries via package managers.

 ##### Debian-based (Debian, Ubuntu)